HPInc/cloud_deployment_scripts/README.md

 - A PCoIP Registration Code is needed.
 Contact Teradici sales or purchase subscription here: https://www.teradici.com/compare-plans
 - an SSH private / public key pair is required for Terraform to log into Linux hosts.
 - if SSL is invovled, the SSL key and certificate files are needed in PEM format.
-- Terraform must be installed.
-Currently, these scripts has been tested with Terraform v0.11.13, and they do not work with the newly released Terraform v0.12.x.
-Please download Terraform v0.11.13 here: https://releases.hashicorp.com/terraform/0.11.13/
+- Terraform v0.12.x must be installed.
+Please download Terraform from https://www.terraform.io/downloads.html

 ## GCP Setup
 Although it is possible to create deployments in existing and currently in-use projects, it is recommended to create them in new projects to reduce chances of name collisions and interfering with operations of existing resources.